Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-{\em Models and Methods.}---The TDDFT calculations were performed via extended-by-us~\cite{Kefayati2024} ELK package~\cite{Dewhurst2016,elk}.
-The thicknesses of Co is three and of Pt or W is four monolayers (MLs) along [100] crystallographic direction.
-In the TDDFT formalism, the time-dependent Kohn-Sham (KS) equation for Pauli spinors of KS orbitals is given by (using $\hbar=1$)
+{\em Models and Methods.}---The TDDFT calculations were performed via extended-by-us~\cite{Kefayati2024,elkjefimenko} ELK package~\cite{Dewhurst2016,elk}.
+The thickness of Co is three, and of Pt or W is four, monolayers (MLs) along [100] crystallographic direction.
+TDDFT operates~\cite{Ullrich2011} with time-dependent version of Kohn-Sham (KS) equation given by (using $\hbar=1$)